Respiratory Care as a Career

 - Case management, smoking cessation, disaster management, asthma management, education and more…

-How respiratory therapists may enter the field and earn a license to practice
+How do RT's enter the field and earn a license to practice?

 - An associate’s degree from a community college

 - A bachelor’s degree from a four-year college or university

 - A master’s degree from a post-graduate program

 The National Board for Respiratory Care (NBRC) evaluates the competence of respiratory therapists.